kudakwashechikovo17/earthwisefcr/README.md

 ---

 ## 2. Mission Statement and Problem Description
-Earthwise aims to strengthen poultry value chains by helping smallholder farmers and cold-chain operators make better production decisions.
-This project predicts broiler feed efficiency (Feed Conversion Ratio - FCR) and converts the prediction into practical insights for profitability, farmer assessment, meat-yield planning, cold-storage allocation and refrigerated distribution.
+l developed earthwise to be able to to strengthen poultry value chains by helping smallholder farmers and cold-chain operators make better production decisions.
+The m ain goal for this  project predicts broiler feed efficiency (Feed Conversion Ratio - FCR) and converts the prediction into practical insights for profitability, farmer assessment, meat-yield planning, cold-storage allocation and refrigerated distribution.

 ---